 3 – Adhere Old Christmas Cards to Scrapbook Paper

-My goal is to fit as many cards on a sheet as I can.
-Some people may want to embellish them or matte the photos to make it look more scrapbook-y, but my purpose is solely to have them in a book, so I just try to get as many on a sheet as I can.
+My goal is to fit as many cards on a page as I can.
+Some people may want to embellish them or matte the photos to make it look more scrapbook-y, but my purpose is solely to have them in a book, so I just try to get as many on a page as I can.

 4 – Add Pages to Album